Infleqtion/client-superstaq/docs/source/installation.rst

 Installation Guide
 ==================
-Below are instructions for installing ``cirq-superstaq`` and ``qiskit-superstaq``.
+This easiest way to get started with SuperstaQ is to try your code out on `our hub <https://hub.super.tech/>`_, where our requirements are pre-installed, but below are instructions for installing ``cirq-superstaq`` and ``qiskit-superstaq`` if you'd like to run SuperstaQ locally.
 Please note that Python version 3.7 or higher is required.

 Installing cirq-superstaq